CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 #### Harden sudo Access

 The `sudo` command allows you to execute programs in Linux with the security privileges of a superuser.
 It is important to enforce `sudo` rules to avoid abuse.
-By default, `sudo` credentials are cached for a set amount of time after you execute a command with privileges using `sudo`.
+By default, Cumulus Linux caches `sudo` credentials for a set amount of time after you execute a command with privileges using `sudo`.

 To increase security, configure Cumulus Linux to require the superuser password with the `sudo` command.
 Run the `visudo` command to edit the default settings and change the `timestamp_timeout` option to `0`: